ggrecow/SQAT/README.md

 > Felix Greco, G., Merino-Martínez, R., &  Osses, A. (2023).
 SQAT: a sound quality analysis toolbox for MATLAB.
 Zenodo. doi: [10.5281/zenodo.7934709](https://doi.org/10.5281/zenodo.7934709)

 > [!TIP]
-> **It is a good practice to cite always the specific SQAT release being used.
+> **Apart from the toolbox repository itself (see above), each version released has its own doi in Zenodo.
+As differences between releases may occur, it is a good practice to cite the specific SQAT version being used.
 If you need to cite the current release of SQAT, please refer to the "Cite this repository" feature in the "About" section of this GitHub repository.**

 Additionaly, here's a paper by the members of the SQAT team showing three case studies where the SQAT toolbox was used to perform all analyses: